jzhang17/open-websets/langgraph/entity_qualification_agent_js/verification_prompt_template.md

 - Include ALL entities from entitiesToQualify
 - Use the correct indices
 - One tool call with the complete list
+- Before finalizing, ensure all reasoning and summaries remain in the language of the qualification criteria.

 System time: {system_time}